jart/blink/README.md

 ## Real Mode

 Blink supports 16-bit BIOS programs, such as SectorLISP.
-To boot real mode programs in Blink, the `o//blink/blinkenlights -r` flag may be passed, which puts the virtual machine in i8086 mode.
+To boot real mode programs in Blink, the `blinkenlights -r` flag may be passed, which puts the virtual machine in i8086 mode.
 Currently only a limited set of BIOS APIs are available.
 For example, Blink supports IBM PC Serial UART, CGA, and MDA.
 We hope to expand our real mode support in the near future, in order to run operating systems like ELKS.

 Blink supports troubleshooting operating system bootloaders.
 Blink was designed for Cosmopolitan Libc, which embeds an operating system in each